jmcph4/awesome-reth/README.md

 ## Miscellaneous ##

  - [reth-payload-validator](https://github.com/ultrasoundmoney/reth-payload-validator), a RPC extension of Reth by the [Ultra Sound Money relay](https://ultrasound.money) that implements rapid block validation of builder submissions
+ - [openvm-reth-benchmark](https://github.com/axiom-crypto/openvm-reth-benchmark), a set of benchmarks for Reth within the OpenVM framework